 One: If people discuss first, then write down their thoughts as a group, it gives us more condensed and relevant insights.

-Two: Breakout sessions are refreshing – people have the space to talk to their colleagues and be active – as opposed to just passively listening to what’s happening on the Zoom call.
+Two: Breakout sessions are refreshing – people have the space to talk to their colleagues and be active – as opposed to just passively listening to what’s happening on the call.

 #4.
 Share the outputs and have an open discussion